mariusavram91/mariusavram/projects.md

 * I have collaborated in a team of three, another developer and a designer, writing backend code, unit testing and documentation.

-During the Pycon Ireland 2015 Sprints we had a few external pull requests.
+* We achieved to make it popular amongst the Python community in Dublin and during the Pycon Ireland 2015 Sprints we had a few external pull requests.

 ### Learning Data